Bone Conditioning in Martial Arts (BMC)©

 What is BMC exactly?
 BMC© is the acronym for Bone and Muscle Conditioning (BMC©).
 It is an essential part of martial training because it aims at making the whole body less sensitive to (virtually) any kind of impact.

-BMC© routines include any exercise involving both muscles and bones that are exposed to high and continuous impact during Martial Arts training, regardless of the style being practiced.
+BMC© are specific exercises, involving both muscles and bones, that aim at making the body of a martial athlete used to pain*.
+BMC© routines includes virtually all possible body parts that are exposed to severe and continuous impact in Martial Arts application, primarily sparring, and regardless of the style being practiced.

-The term was introduced for the first time into the modern martial arts terminology in 2013 by Master Fabio Zambelli, with the objective of framing all bone and muscle conditioning exercises within a specific class.
+Where does the term BMC come from?
+The term was introduced for the first time into the modern martial arts terminology in 2013 by Shifu Fabio Zambelli, with the objective of framing all bone and muscle conditioning exercises within a specific routine.
 BMC© is now officially part of the Shunlian Shenghuo Kungfu Academy‘s training program, and it’s considered one of the eight essential skills a students is asked to master in order to pass the 3+2 martial curriculum.

 Yes it hurts… It is a very painful workout, let’s face it, but following the motto “adaptation is the key to evolution”, your body – and your brain – will become accustomed to these continuous and voluntary grueling routines: it just takes time, like everything; and just like everything, if you stop practicing it for longer than a week, you have to start (almost) from scratch.

 A merciless teacher for your Mind.
 By training the body to be less sensitive to the pain caused by any sort of strike, you will certainly focus much more on your next move, and not on your agonizing leg.
 For this purpose, the advantages of BMC© can be considered comprehensive only when combined with a proper Hard Qigong training, so this is where BMC© can be considered learned and embraced in full.